theship/jubu_site/docs/resume/index.md

     For a detailed view of my endeavors, see my [linkedin.com/in/jburdekin](https://www.linkedin.com/in/jburdekin/){:target="_blank"} profile.

-Experienced technologist and strategic leader with a proven track record in product documentation, developer relations, and technical design across industry-leading organizations.
-Adept at managing teams, advocating for content, and fostering cross-functional collaboration while driving innovation and operational excellence.
+Technologist and strategic leader with a proven performance history in content development and engineering, developer relations, and technical design across industry-leading organizations.
+Excellent at managing teams, advocating for content experience, and championing cross-functional collaboration while driving innovation and operational excellence.

 ## Experience

-### Founder & CEO
+### Technical Content Engineer

-#### Abevy, Inc
+#### Geospan, Inc.

-##### 2017 - Present
+##### August 2024 - Present

-Our mission is to improve civic engagement and employment opportunities through community building, and shared technology and information.
-We're a benefit corporation where I:

-* Manage and develop the frontend presentation layer
-* Develop narratives for early adopters and influencers
-* Implement content solutions
-* Direct operational strategies
-* Mentor engineers in strategic priorities and management
+Leading content engineering and strategy for new engineering team.
+Writing developer documentation and code examples in Python and JavaScript frameworks.
+Mentoring leadership and engineers in knowledge systems, information architecture, and content operations.
+Built first-generation developer docs, Postman collections, and Hugo CMS redesign while implementing HubSpot Knowledge Base and launching internal developer experience.

 ### Head of Developer Relations